Information before the course

 What if I need to leave early?

-If you feel that it is too much for you, you can leave the course early with the agreement of the teacher.
+If you feel that it is too much for you, you can leave the course earlier with the agreement of the teacher.

 Will I be able to use the phone?

-It is not recommended to use a mobile phone during the meditation sessions – it is recommended to keep it switched off or put it in the organisers’ safe for the duration of the session.
-In case you need to contact the organizer, give your loved ones the organizer’s phone contact (which will come in the course information by mail).
+It is not recommended to use a mobile phone during the meditation course – it is recommended to keep it switched off and stored in the organizers’ safe for the duration of the course.
+If you need to be contacted in case of emergency, give the organizers´ phone contact (which you can find in the course information e-mail received before the course).
 We will pass on the message to whoever called you and make the phone available.

-You may have your phone with you by appointment with the teacher (in a mode so as not to disturb other meditators).
+If absolutely necessary, you may be able to have your phone with you after the agreement with the teacher (in a silent mode so as not to disturb other meditators).

-What kind of food will be provided during the retreat?
+What kind of food will be provided during the meditation course?

 We cook vegetarian food, in case of intolerances we also prepare gluten-free and lactose-free version.

-Intolerances to certain ingredients must be informed to us in advance – in the course application form.
+Intolerances to certain ingredients must be indicated to us in advance – in the course application form.

 Can I bring my dog or other animal?

-We do not recommend taking dogs or other pets with you on the tour.
-Remember that you are going to enjoy yourself and should therefore be as little disturbed as possible by your surroundings (as well as your fellow participants).
-At the same time, you’ll be spending a large part of the day meditating, so your pet would be alone for most of the day (and would probably show it, which could disturb other meditators and ultimately you).
-Dogs are not allowed loose around the grounds (due to consideration for other meditators practice).
+Unfortunately, we cannot accommodate pets on our meditation courses.
+Remember that you are going to devote this time fully to yourself and should therefore have as few distractions and disturbances as possible (as well as your fellow participants).
+Also, you’ll be spending a large part of the day meditating, so your pet would be alone for most of the day (and would probably show it, which could disturb other meditators and ultimately you).
+Dogs are not allowed loose on the grounds (due to consideration for other meditators´ practice, as well as wild animals).

 What if the courses are taught in a language other than the one I speak?